ecoflow river 2

 The Pass-Through Problem

 You cannot charge the River 2 while using the AC outlet.
 If you're using it as a desk UPS and the power goes out, it works great.
 But once the battery is low and you plug it back in, your PC will reboot.
-That's a real limitation.
+That's a real limitation compared to the Anker C300 (which supports pass-through).

 What 300W (and 600W X-Boost) Gets You

-The River 2 delivers 300W continuous output with a 600W surge rating using X-Boost.
+The River 2 delivers 300W continuous output with a 600W X-Boost rating.
 Here's what that means in practice:

 - ✅ Smartphones (20W) — 12+ charges